alfredkoncsag/3rd-party-widget-loader/README.md

 includes:

 - `Gruntfile.js` - a very normal grunt file for a RequireJS project
-- `vendor/` - monkeypatched AMD versions of `jQuery`, `underscore` and `backbone`.
-Note that shim doesn't do since it will sitll expose global variables.
 - `app/js/app.js` - bootstrap file, you prolly want to leave this pretty much untouched.
 - `app/js/widget.js` - this is where your own code comes in.